FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 1.rst

        from becoming unbounded.
        Under normal conditions A\ :sub:`store` equals half the conduit’s length times the average of the top width at the end- and mid-points of the conduit.

-These widths are evaluated before the next updated flow solution is found, using the flow depths y1, y2, and y discussed previously.
+These widths are evaluated before the next updated flow solution is found, using the flow depths y\ :sub:`1`, y\ :sub:`2`, and y discussed previously.
 The default value for this minimum area is 12.57 ft\ :sup:`2` which corresponds to the area of a 4-foot diameter manhole.

 To calculate the discharge Q and the head H, the equations are solved for each timestep using a method of successive approximations with under-